 Master of Arts in Communication

-- Acceptable performance on Graduate Record Examination General Test.
+- Graduate Record Examination General Test.

 - Satisfy the School of Graduate Studies’ English Language Proficiency requirements as published in the graduate catalog.